richplastow/tunefields/notes/01-setting-up-nx.md

 You should see that apps/make/ and apps/make-e2e/ have been created.

-> Tailwind CSS is not listed when you `npx nx g @nx/next:lib` (see below), so
+> Tailwind CSS is not listed when you `npx nx g @nx/next:lib` (see below),
-> for consistency I went with 'styled-components'.
-Also, Tailwind possibly
+> so for consistency I went with 'styled-components'.
+Also, Tailwind causes
-> causes a `1 moderate severity vulnerability`.
+> a `1 moderate severity vulnerability` NPM warning.

-And take a look at the 'make' app with `npx nx dev make`, which should show 'Welcome make 👋' at <http://localhost:3000/>. `[ctrl-c]` to stop the server.
+Take a look at the 'make' app with `npx nx dev make`, which should show 'Welcome make 👋' at <http://localhost:3000/>. `[ctrl-c]` to stop the server.

 ## Create a local library